-This guide will take you through how to open the Karcher WV2 Window Vac and repair it by replacing the internal rechargeable battery.
+This guide will take you through how to open the Karcher WV2 Window Vac and repair it by replacing the internal rechargeable battery when the battery has failed and is not charging.
+A failed battery is one of the common causes of the Window Vac not charging and running.
 The tutorial is based on the yellow WV 2 model but is applicable to other Window Vac and Window Cleaner models from Kärcher including the WV 50, WV 55, WV 60, WV 70 and the Plus, Premium, White and Classic variants.
 The model number of your Karcher is marked on the body of the Window Vac, usually behind the water collection reservoir.

 The basic method is:

 This is documented in detail below along with lots of pictures.
 Click on any picture to enlarge it.

 Any damage to yourself, your device or anything else is entirely your responsibility.
 This guide is for professional, educational purposes only and is offered without guarantee or liability.

 Warning: Lithium-ion batteries are volatile and if shorted or overheated they will go into thermal runaway and ignite creating a severe burn hazard.
 Do not short-circuit, disassemble, crush or expose contents to water.
 Lithium reacts violently in water like Sodium and Potassium did in those science experiments at school!

 We have also created a short video from this guide to Karcher Window Vac WV2 Battery Replacement on our YouTube channel, which you can also watch below.

 - Soldering iron: Electronics grade (about 18-25 watt) with chisel tip

 - Solder: Lead-free silver solder is great for this